Marten4n6/TinyTor/README.md

 TinyTor can be used to communicate with [onion services](https://www.torproject.org/docs/onion-services.html) via [Tor](https://www.torproject.org/about/overview#thesolution). <br/>
 Furthermore, it may be used by developers as a simple library. <br/>

+**If you're reading this, this implementation is NOT FINISHED yet.**

 ## How To Use

 ```bash